joykesten/funCode/README.md

 funCode
 =======
-This repository is for code in progress code.
-These are code snippets indended to be used by teachers to augment their existing curriculum.
+This repository is for code in progress.
+The are code snippets in this repository are indended to be used by teachers to augment their existing curriculum.

-As these code snippets become more polished, lesson plans and suplimental resources will become available.
+As these code snippets become more polished, lesson plans, and suplimental resources will become available.

 Please know the code in this repository changes frequently.